JamieHeather/stitchr/README.md

 Note that there are two kinds templates, one for alpha/beta TCRs, and another for gamma/delta TCRs, with the only difference being the gene names in the header fields.
 Users can only use `thimble` to stitch TCRs of one type per operation, and thus cannot mix a/b and g/d TCRs in the same input files.

-You can tell `thimble` what flavour of you're making directly, using the `-r / --receptor` field followed by a single or double digit string (case-insensitive), e.g.:
+You can tell `thimble` what flavour of TCR you're making directly, using the `-r / --receptor` field followed by a single or double digit string (case-insensitive), e.g.:

 ```bash
 # Alpha/beta TCRs